Anarchism in China: The Democracy Movement and the New Left

-Anarcho-punk in Wuhan
+Cultural movements with anarchist elements

+Meng Jinghui, an avant-garde director has introduced the adaptation of Accidental Death of an Anarchist to China and gained popularity.

 At the turn of the 21st century, the Chinese punk subculture began to emerge underground in Wuhan, born from youth frustration with mainstream society in mainland China, particularly with patriarchal family structures and the strict schooling system.
 Anarchist tendencies developed within the punk scene, opening the window to concepts of anti-authoritarianism, direct democracy and anti-globalization, which were written about and distributed in DIY zines.
 The Wuhan punk scene brought about the production of the Chaos magazine, the first anarchist publication to be published in mainland China since the establishment of the People's Republic, which issued articles about the Situationists and green anarchism, as well as translations of the works of Peter Kropotkin and CrimethInc.
-A group of anarcho-punks even established an autonomous social center called "Our Home", containing an infoshop, conference center, concert space and a guest house, emblazoned with a red and black star on the outer wall.
+A group of anarcho-punks established an autonomous social center called "Our Home", containing an infoshop, conference center, concert space and a guest house, emblazoned with a red and black star on the outer wall.
 One of the actions organized from the center was a "garbage concert" held to raise money in order to clean up trash in the village where the center is located.
 They also participated in a restoration project of East Lake, collectively managed by residents of the village.
 By 2016, "Our Home" was shut down, due in part to the rental requirements and personal reasons.